If you are attending a performance or event at the Royal Opera House we would like to draw your attention to our security measures.

 We offer a limited free cloakroom service for small items and coats.
 However, following recently heightened security measures across London, we have been advised not to allow any large bags, rucksacks or backpacks into the building.
 Please be aware that if you bring such items into the building we may request that you seek alternative storage arrangements for them away from the Royal Opera House; this could result in you missing the start of the performance.

-Our cloakrooms are staffed at all times.
+Our cloakrooms are staffed at all times during a Main Stage and Linbury Theatre performance.
 However, neither the Royal Opera House nor its employees can accept any liability for the loss of, or damage to, any items left in our cloakrooms.

 How can I reclaim lost property?